Solomon G. Brown: Career with the Smithsonian Institution

 In 1852 he was appointed to the foreign exchange division of the new Smithsonian Institution by his former boss at the Morse Telegraph Company, Joseph Henry, where he was hired as a general laborer.
 In 1864, he became a museum assistant and by 1869 he was the registrar in charge of transportation, registry, and the storage of animal specimens and materials received by the institution.
 Out of all the three secretaries that he worked with, he worked closely with Spencer Baird.
 Spencer Baird was a successful ornithologist and Brown spent a lot of time assisting him.
 When Baird was out of town, he trusted Brown to be the "eyes and ears" of the Smithsonian.
-Brown would do clerical duties for Baird, for example, he entertained visitors, opened and forward mail, made the Baird family's travel arrangements, and gave out wages to the workers of the Baird household.
+Brown would do clerical duties for Baird, for example, he entertained visitors, opened and forwarded mail, made the Baird family's travel arrangements, and gave out wages to the workers of the Baird household.

 During his career at the Smithsonian, he worked for the National Museum, the International Exchange Service, the Bureau of American Ethnology, and the National Zoological Park.
-He had many duties within the Smithsonian, which include: working as a general laborer who built exhibit cases, moved and cleaned furniture, assisted in preparing maps, and drew for Smithsonian lectures.
+He had many duties within the Smithsonian as a general laborer building exhibit cases, moving and cleaning furniture, drawing for both Smithsonian and personal lectures and assisting in preparing maps while becoming a supervisor at the Smithsonian.
 He worked under the first three Smithsonian secretaries, Joseph Henry, Spencer Fullerton Baird, and Samuel Pierpont Langley.